 - Increase in prosocial behaviour (e.g. sharing, helping and including)

-- Increase in perceptions among ROE students of the classroom as a caring environment
+- Increase in perceptions among Roots of Empathy students of the classroom as a caring environment

 - Increased understanding of infants and parenting

 - Lasting results